suchandler96/gem5-NVDLA/bsc-util/nvdla_utilities/README.md

     ```

 ## Verify the converted NVDLA register trace file with verilator verification flow and get its memory traces
 This step is to ensure the users that the NVDLA register trace file is extracted correctly, so that using the verification tools in `nvdla/hw` will lead to the same memory access behaviors.
-Several memory accesses very close to each oter could have some minor differences in access order, but the number of times each address is accessed should preserve the same.
+Several memory accesses very close to each other could have some minor differences in access order, but the number of times each address is accessed should preserve the same.
 1. Verify the above converted register trace file like [other traces](https://github.com/nvdla/hw/tree/nvdlav1/verif/traces/traceplayer) (put the converted register trace in a standalone directory just beside other test cases) with the verilator flow, and capture the output on the terminal (e.g., with tee) with a command like
     ```
     cd /path/to/nvdla/hw